 Practical Nursing Program Description

 Hocking College offers a three clinical/theory semester program which results in a Diploma in Practical Nursing.
 Courses include fundamentals, geriatrics, obstetrics and medical surgical nursing.
-Additional classes focus on basic psychology, anatomy and physiology, nutrition and pharmacology.
-Hands-on experience begins in the nursing skills lab before patient/client contact in extended care and assisted living facilities or hospitals.
+Additional classes focus on basic psychology, anatomy and physiology, and pharmacology.
+Hands-on experience begins in the nursing skills lab before patient/client contact in long-term care or hospitals.

 The Diploma in Practical Nursing and prepares you for licensure and practice as a Licensed Practical Nurse.
 You will be eligible to take the National Council Licensure Examination (NCLEX) to become a Licensed Practical Nurse.
 Hocking College Level PN graduates who meet specified academic and clinical requirements may elect to apply to the PN2RN track to pursue an Associate Degree in Nursing.

-Students are required to complete Pre-Clinical requirements, such as a background check, drug screen, physical examination, STNA Certification and CPR for the Professional Rescuer prior to beginning clinical/theory coursework.
+Students are required to complete file-completion requirements, such as a background check, drug screen, physical examination, STNA Certification and CPR for the Professional Rescuer prior to beginning clinical/theory coursework.

 The nursing program is rich in hands-on experience.
-Clinical experience for the nursing program is obtained in hospitals, long-term care facilities, home healthcare agencies, schools, clinics, and camps within a 75-mile radius of the college.
+Clinical experience for the nursing program is obtained in long-term care facilities and hospitals, within a 75-mile to 100-mile radius of the college.
 Students are responsible for their own transportation to clinical sites.

 Hocking College offers all-inclusive pricing and works with students to assure they have complete college funding, including financial aid, before they start classes.
 Please reference the course curriculum tab for program costs.